JackSzwergold/Writing/memories/Vietnam Vet Flips Out.md

 A few weeks passed and I was coming home from something—school, the beach, the library, window shopping or generally putzing about the neighborhood—when I saw the guy from the fourth floor standing in front of the building talking to a group of neighborhood people that included Johnny and my dad.

-I walked closer and he seemed calmer and cooler and a bit cleaned up.
-From what I could gather he was just let out of the hospital.
-I assume Coney Island Hospital that was just down Ocean Parkway a few blocks, but who knew.
+I walked closer, looked at him and he seemed calmer, cooler and a bit cleaned up.
+From what I could gather he was just let out of the hospital and just got back home.
+I assume he was at Coney Island Hospital since that was just a few blocks down Ocean Parkway, but who knew.

 He was clearly sad and crying a bit and was saying “I’m sorry…” to Johnny and others.
-Never saw a man crying and being honest like that in public.
+Never saw a man crying and being honest like that in public before that day.

 I went back upstairs to my apartment and soon enough my dad followed.
 He asked me if I wanted anything to eat and said yes.
 No idea what he made for me, but I do remember him saying that it was sad the guy was a Vietnam War veteran.